just4jc/bot-education/README.md

 Also, on the wiki you will find a comprehensive list of [use cases](https://github.com/Azure/bot-education/wiki/Cognitive-Services-Scenarios) for Cognitive Services with more information being added in the future such as sample code.

+## For Instructors:

+1. Please view the instructions given in the [Instructor-Resources folder](Instructor-Resources).

+## For Students:

+1. The rendered course materials are available in the [Student-Resources folder](Student-Resources).

 ## Important Class Links

 * [2 Day Course Syllabus](https://github.com/Azure/bot-education/wiki/Syllabus-for-2-Day-Workshop) on the wiki.